389ds/389ds.github.io/docs/389ds/howto/quickstart.md

     systemctl disable nscd && systemctl stop nscd

 Now generate the config.
-See how we specific "server_admins"?
+See how we specify "server_admins"?
 That means only members of this group can login to this system:

     dsidm localhost client_config sssd.conf server_admins